 Equity, Diversity, and Inclusion in Practice

-Identifying and dismantling systemic barriers to equity and inclusion requires effective and nurturing relationships among all organization members, regardless of their formal role.
+Identifying and dismantling systemic barriers to equity and inclusion requires respect and support among all members of an organization, regardless of their formal roles.
 Systemic change is challenging and often frustrating.
-Focusing on the substance rather than the optics of a supportive and effective relationship requires the disposition to navigate the complexities of mistakes, failures, feedback, and progress.
-It also requires stamina, commitment, and the capacity to bring others along.
+Focusing on the substance rather than the optics of equity and inclusion requires a willingness to navigate the complexities of mistakes, failures, and feedback.
+It also takes resilience, commitment, and the ability to bring others along.

-This novel program is designed to fine-tune one’s leadership journey and attend to often neglected yet critical aspects of one’s identity, relationships to others and to society.
-The program goes beyond the common 'to do' checklist or unconscious bias psychology of equity, diversity, and inclusion training.
-Instead, systems' perspective and critical thinking are combined to help you identify effective levers, moments of intervention, and practical means to affect positive change in organizations and society.
+Equity, Diversity, and Inclusion in Practice is designed to deepen your leadership awareness and help you recognize often neglected yet critical aspects of your identity and relationships with others.
+The program goes beyond the typical 'to-do' checklist or unconscious bias training.
+Instead, you’ll work with diverse peers to combine systems perspective and critical thinking, identifying effective levers, moments of intervention, and practical means to affect positive change in organizations and society.

-This program is designed to be inclusive, inviting people from all backgrounds, professions, roles, experiences or lives-lived.
-Participants will gain and deepen insights on equity and inclusion as intentional practices, rather than concepts; they will apply learning to their personal practice of leadership, and examine approaches to building and sustaining inclusive organizations.
+Equity, Diversity, and Inclusion in Practice is designed to be inclusive, inviting people from all backgrounds, professions, roles, experiences or lives-lived.
+You will gain and deepen insights on equity and inclusion as intentional practices rather than concepts, apply learning to your personal practice of leadership, and examine approaches to building and sustaining inclusive organizations.

 While not required, we often recommend that two leaders from one organization attend together to amplify learning outcomes through context-specific dialogues and exercises related to their organizations or workplace teams.

 - Critically assess and identify your position within a system of social relations and identities.